LeoMobileDeveloper/ios-developer-tools/README.md

 - [Macholib](https://macholib.readthedocs.io/en/latest/) macholib can be used to analyze and edit Mach-O headers, the executable format used by Mac OS X.
 - [fishhook](https://github.com/facebook/fishhook) A library that enables dynamically rebinding symbols in Mach-O binaries running on iOS.
 You can use fishhook to hook C function.
 - [iOS-System-Symbols](https://github.com/Zuikyo/iOS-System-Symbols) Share iOS system framework's symbol files.
 Useful for symbolicating iOS crash report.
+- [Synalyze It](https://www.synalysis.net/) Synalyze It! allows you to create a “grammar“ for your binary files interactively.
+Unlike in regular hex editors or viewers the files are interpreted automatically for you!
+Analysis of binary files has never been easier.

 ## App Guard